 I heard you guys play beer pong with water.
 Is that true?

 Sort of.
-The World Series of Beer Pong, held annually in Las Vegas, does in fact use beer in the front 6 cups of the beer pong rack.
+The World Series of Beer Pong, held annually in Las Vegas, has previously used beer in the front 6 cups of the beer pong rack.
 However, there are a number of places in the US where playing beer pong with beer is not allowed in bars.
 Therefore, you will often see beer pong played with water in local tournaments.
-We’ve found that this version of the game is just as fun as playing with beer in the cups..
+For the first time, we intend to use water in all cups at The WSOBP IX, mostly for logistical reasons.

 What is a World Series of Beer Pong Satellite™ Tournament?

 This is a tournament held at a local bar or venue where the winning team will receive a free paid entrance into The World Series of Beer Pong.
 This includes all registration fees, as well as a four night hotel stay at The Flamingo Hotel and Casino.

 How do I run a World Series of Beer Pong Satellite Tournament?